kubeflow/examples/e2e/README.md

 ### Build and push images.

-With our code ready, we will now build/push the docker images For our case we will be creating one single image which will serve master, workers and Parameter servers. feel free to create different images if that's what you need.
+With our code ready, we will now build/push the docker images For this example we will be creating one single image which will serve as master, workers and parameter servers.
+Different images can also be used for each purpose depending on the use case.
 ```
 DOCKER_BASE_URL=docker.io/elsonrodriguez # Put your docker registry here
 docker build . --no-cache  -f Dockerfile.model -t ${DOCKER_BASE_URL}/mytfmodel:1.0